Teresa Polias: Club career

-Polias made her debut against Melbourne Victory on 25 October 2008.

-Polias was named Sydney FC player of the year in the 2011–12 W-League season.

-Polias was a vital member of the Sydney FC Women's team who won the 2012–13 W-League Championship; during the winning season she played every single minute of every single match including the Grand Final.

-Polias scored her first ever W-League goal in a 3–2 win over Melbourne City, with a long range effort which rocketed straight into the top corner.

-Polias was captain of the Sydney FC Women's team who won the 2018–19 W-League Championship; during the winning season she played every single minute of every single match including Grand Final.

-In August 2021, Polias took a break from football to start a family and to decide if she wants to continue playing.
+Polias made her W-League debut on 25 October 2008, for the Central Coast Mariners, playing against Melbourne Victory.
+She was named Sydney FC player of the year in the 2011–12 W-League season.
+She was a member of the Sydney FC Women's team who won the 2012–13 W-League Championship and played the entirety of every match of that season, including the Grand Final.
+She scored her first ever W-League goal in a 3–2 win over Melbourne City, with a long range effort which rocketed straight into the top corner.
+Polias was captain of the Sydney FC Women's team who won the 2018–19 W-League Championship; and played the entirety of every match of that season, including the Grand Final.
+In August 2021, she took a break from football to start a family and decide if she wants to continue playing.

 International career

-Polias has represented Australia in the Young Matilda's starting 11 on many occasions, having travelled to Europe and Asia on numerous occasions.
+Polias represented Australia in the Young Matildas starting 11 on many occasions and travelled to Europe and Asia with the team.